rutgers-ml-ai/robot-learning-spring26/README.md

 git submodule update --init --recursive
 ```

-Each demo also lives in its own GitHub repo (linked below), so you can clone them individually if you only need one.

 ### [mujoco_demo](https://github.com/kchen50/mujoco_demo) — Intro to MuJoCo

 These are starter scripts for working with a Unitree A1 quadruped from the [MuJoCo Menagerie](https://github.com/google-deepmind/mujoco_menagerie):